timhor/editor-plugin-schematics/README.md

 You can also pass through any general schematics options or options specific to our collection using flags:

 ```
-~/editor-plugin-schematics$ yarn twp-editor-plugin --dryRun=false
+~/editor-plugin-schematics$ yarn twp-editor-plugin --dry-run=false
 ~/editor-plugin-schematics$ yarn twp-editor-plugin --name="my awesome plugin"
 ```

 ### Running locally in Atlassian Frontend

-You can run your local version against the atlassian-frontend repo, if you want to check integration works correctly
+You can run your local version against the atlassian-frontend repo, if you want to check that the integration works correctly.

 First link via yarn to get the `editor-plugin` binary pointing to your local project: